ioBroker/ioBroker.node-red/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
--   (@GermanBluefox) Allowed to use admin instance with authentication
+-   (@GermanBluefox) Allowed to use admin instance with authentication (Admin 7.6.4 is required)

 ### 6.0.8 (2025-03-24)
 -   (@GermanBluefox) Do not try to connect to unsecure admin from secure page and vice versa